OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 #### IP address

-In the context of an SSRF, there is 2 validation to perform:
+In the context of an SSRF, there is 2 validations to perform:

 1. Ensure that the data provided is a valid IP V4 or V6 address.
 2. Ensure that the IP address provided belong to the one of the IP addresses of the identified and trusted applications (the whitelisting come to action here).